OCA/sale-workflow/sale_order_carrier_auto_assign/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module assigns automatically delivery carrier on sale order confirmation.
+This module assigns automatically delivery carrier on sale order creation or confirmation.

+You may also have a look at the module delivery_auto_refresh in delivery-carrier repository.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.